rfschroeder/aws-certified-solutions-architect-associate/VPC.md

 # NAT Instances vs NAT Gateways
 ## Net Instances
+- Nat instance = EC2 instance used to allow access to internet (outside the VPC/AWS)
 - When creating a NAT instance, Disable Source/Destination Check on the Instance
 - NAT instances must be in a public subnet
 - There must be a route out of the private subnet to the NAT instance, in order for this to work